Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Transitions of the curve of inflections of BIDE

-Notice that a generic family of funcions will contain terms of degree $\geq 4$, which will only break the symmetries - the terms $\a x^3y$ and $\b y^4$ will ban the local presence of biflecnodes as we have seen at the end of Section\,\ref{section:bifurcation-theorems} (see also Fig.\,\ref{ricD4+} of Section\,\ref{comparing-the-lists}). }
+(A generic family of functions would contain terms of degree $\geq 4$, which will only break the symmetries - the terms of the form $\a x^3y$ and $\b y^4$ will ban the local presence of biflecnodes as we have seen at the end of \S\,\ref{section:bifurcation-theorems} - see also Fig.\,\ref{ricD4+}.)